|

 Ireland.
 Not least was the ongoing differences with France

 and Spain that threatened war again and again.
+It should

 be remembered that until 1707 and the Act of Union,